Improved Schemes for Asymptotically Optimal Repair of MDS Codes: Repairing Reed--Solomon Codes

-Since RS codes are MDS codes, the cut-set bound \eqref{cutset} and the lower bound \eqref{lowerboundlMSR} from \cite{GTC} apply.
-Very recently, Tamo, Ye, and Barg \cite{TYB} improved \eqref{lowerboundlMSR} for RS codes, and showed that any RS code meeting the cut-set bound has a sub-packetization $l$ that satisfies
+Since Reed--Solomon codes are MDS, the cut-set bound \eqref{cutset} and the lower bound \eqref{lowerboundlMSR} from \cite{GTC} apply.
+Recently, Tamo, Ye, and Barg \cite{TYB, TYB2} improved \eqref{lowerboundlMSR} for RS codes, and showed that any RS code meeting the cut-set bound has a subpacketization $l$ that satisfies